DFreezy/Java-music-project/README.md

 Open the project

-Run in the terminal: Java MusicApp
+Run in the terminal:
+cd java-music-app
+Java MusicApp

 Boom you're in.
 Just follow along in the terminal